10 Commandments for Insurance Companies

 - Failing to provide a reasonable explanation for a denied or underpaid claim

 - Requiring unnecessarily burdensome documentation to process a claim

 - Using harassing investigative methods to intimidate the claimant

 At Arnold & Itkin, we have represented victims of hurricanes, tropical storms, wildfires, and other natural disasters since 2004.
 When it comes to filing an insurance claim and successfully obtaining the monies owed to you, there is no better team to trust than ours.
 We are qualified to handle matters of insurance claim disputes in all 50 states, and we are available seven days a week for you.
 You can rely on our firm when disaster hits.

-If you believe that your insurance company is not obeying all 10 of these commandments, contact the insurance claim attorneys at Arnold & Itkin LLP at (888) 493-1629.
+If you believe that your insurance company is not obeying any of these 10 commandments, contact the insurance claim attorneys at Arnold & Itkin at (888) 493-1629.
 We offer completely free, confidential consultations.